Programs for all

 By Julia Fetherston

-And while there’s wisdom in finding work-life balance and putting aside time for rest and recreation, work shouldn’t be seen as a roadblock to happiness and fulfillment.
+There’s wisdom in finding work-life balance and putting aside time for rest and recreation.
+However, a strong work ethic shouldn’t be seen as a roadblock to happiness and fulfillment.

-In fact, we derive fulfillment from our work, but it’s easy to overlook this in the face of discontentment.
+In fact, work was even part of the Garden of Eden before Adam and Eve were cast out.
+We derive fulfillment from our work, but it’s easy to overlook this in the face of discontentment.
 How can we affirm the truths of work?
 Let’s look to Scripture.

 Work is a massive part of our lives on Earth.
 The average person will spend one-third of their entire life at work.
 That number might seem daunting—and maybe even a little depressing—but it doesn’t need to be.
 Work wasn’t intended to be a negative factor in life—God intended us to work from the onset of creation, even before the fall.

 Imagine how fulfilling a life dedicated to God’s service would be.
-Now, make your imagination your reality—our work should always point back to Christ.
-Here are some verses that affirm this truth loud and clear:
+Now, make your imagination your reality—our work ethic should always point back to Christ.
+Here are some verses that explain this concept:

-Every word you speak, every action you take, and every success you experience should always glorify God.
+With every word you speak, every action you take, and every success you experience, always glorify God.
 This holds true whether you work in ministry, a secular workplace, or if you’re self-employed—everything you do can and should be God-honoring.

 Go to work—even if you don’t want to

-Perhaps the best example of this is the Parable of the Talents (Matthew 25:14-30 ESV).
+Perhaps the best example of this is the Parable of the Talents [Matthew 25:14-30 ESV].
 A master gives his servants different amounts of wealth (talents) to manage and take care of while he journeys.
-Two of the servants stewarded their talents well and created more.
-The third hide away his talent for fear of misusing it.
+Two of the servants stewarded their talents well and generated more.
+The third hid away his talent for fear of misusing it.
 When the master returned, he rebuked the servant who didn’t steward the talent well.

 Work wasn’t intended to be a negative factor in life—God intended us to work from the onset of creation, even before the fall.

-Similarly, we have gifts we were given by God’s grace, and we’re supposed to use those gifts to bring glory to God.
+Similarly, we have God-given gifts and talents, and we’re supposed to use those gifts to bring glory to God.
 We’re supposed to cultivate our talents, make them better, and serve others with them.
 We can’t achieve this without putting in effort.

-And in moments where your work becomes stress filled and overwhelming, God wants to help us through it.
-Matthew 11:28 (NIV) calls us to bring our burdens to Him, and He will give us rest.
+And in moments where your work becomes stress filled and overwhelming, God wants to help us through it bringing us full circle, back to Matthew 11:28 [NIV].
+Rather than a verse to get us out of work, we can trust that as we follow God, we can bring our difficulties to Him and He will give us rest.

-Whatever you do, give it your all for God’s glory, and trust Him to take care of the rest.
+Whatever you do, to God give all the glory, and trust Him to take care of the rest.

 Healthcare options for small businesses?